meteor/galaxy-docs/content/apm-know-your-observers.md

 <iframe width="640" height="480" src="https://www.youtube.com/embed/bDLszm_sw8E" frameborder="0" allowfullscreen="1">
 </iframe>

-You can learn how to improve Observer Reuse by following [this article](https://kadira.io/academy/improve-cpu-and-network-usage/).
+You can learn how to improve Observer Reuse by following [this article](/apm-improve-cpu-and-network-usage.html).

-Observer Monitoring is a [paid](https://kadira.io/pricing.html) feature of Kadira and is available on all paid plans.
-More information is available in the Observer Info documentation.

-> You need to have `meteorhacks:kadira` version 2.14.0 or higher installed on your app to activate these features.